chenzhan4321/Tokenizer/README.md

 ### Overview

-The encoder-decoder architecture is a fundamental framework used in various natural language processing (NLP) tasks such as machine translation, text summarization, and question answering.
-This project provides a hands-on implementation of an encoder-decoder model using Python and popular machine learning libraries.
+The simple BPE program is a Tokenizer.
+This project provides a hands-on implementation of an BPE model using Python to deal with low-resource languages.

-### Goals

-- **Training**: Train an encoder-decoder model on custom datasets for sequence-to-sequence learning tasks.
-- **Evaluation**: Evaluate the performance of the trained model using standard metrics and visualizations.
-- **Encoding and Decoding**: Provide tools for encoding input sequences and decoding output sequences using the trained model.

 ### Features

-- **Customizable Architecture**: Easily modify the encoder and decoder architecture to fit different types of sequence-to-sequence tasks.
 - **Data Handling**: Includes utilities for preprocessing and handling text data, including tokenization and byte pair encoding (BPE).
 - **Jupyter Notebooks**: Interactive notebooks that guide users through the entire process, from data preparation to model training and evaluation.

-### How It Works

-1. **Encoder**: The encoder processes the input sequence and compresses the information into a context vector (a fixed-size representation).
-2. **Decoder**: The decoder takes the context vector and generates the output sequence step-by-step.
-3. **Training**: The model is trained to minimize the difference between the predicted output sequence and the actual output sequence using a suitable loss function.

 ### Dependencies